'You Look Perfect:' Princess Eugenie Of York Marries In Another Royal Wedding

 The groom, 32, told her, "You look perfect."

-In the run-up to #royalwedding2, one challenge appeared to be achieving royal grandeur without being outright ostentatious.
+In the runup to #royalwedding2, one challenge appeared to be achieving royal grandeur without being outright ostentatious.
 Eugenie is ninth in line to the throne and a princess born with the title Her Royal Highness.
 Yet Eugenie is also considered a "minor" royal — meaning that she supports charitable causes and appears at some crown functions but does not carry out royal duties full time, like her uncle Prince Charles and cousin Prince William.
 Eugenie does not receive a government salary or full-time security.

 Eugenie, who graduated from Newcastle University in 2012, works at an art gallery.
 She and Brooksbank, a drinks executive, say they fell in "love at first sight" in 2010.

-5-year-old Prince George, son of Prince William and Kate Middleton, served as page boy during the wedding, and 3-year-old Princess Charlotte was one of the bridesmaids.
+Five-year-old Prince George, son of Prince William and Kate Middleton, served as page boy during the wedding, and 3-year-old Princess Charlotte was one of the bridesmaids.

-In contrast to the global media frenzy over Harry and Markle, it was not clear that this ceremony would be televised.
+In contrast to the global media frenzy over Harry and Meghan, it was not clear that this ceremony would be televised.
 In the end, ITV aired the wedding in Britain, and the royal family and the bride's father streamed the service on their YouTube channels.
 (TLC broadcast the wedding in the U.S.)

 When it emerged that security costs to taxpayers were estimated to exceed $2.5 million, debate ensued over public funding for the wedding of private individuals.
 (Security costs for Harry and Meghan's wedding were estimated at $2.6 million to $5.3 million.)
 An online petition by the anti-monarchy group Republic urging the government to withhold taxpayer funding for the wedding has attracted more than 47,000 signatures.